study-ORCATech-cloud/cicd-labs/README.md

 Each lab contains:
 - A `README.md` with learning objectives, instructions, and cleanup
+- Complete, working configurations ready to copy and deploy
+- **Copy-and-Learn Methodology**: All files are production-ready - students copy them and learn by following detailed step-by-step instructions
 - Scripts/configs/pipeline definitions
 - Sample apps or services when applicable